cranberriez/DiscordClipSaver/docs/PURGE_IMPLEMENTATION_SUMMARY.md

    - Guild shows "Deleted" banner
    - Re-invite button appears

-**Testing Channel Purge (when implemented in UI):**
+**Testing Channel Purge:**
-1. Add purge button to channel management UI
+1. Select a channel from the dropdown in Danger Zone
 2. Click purge for a channel
-3. Verify cooldown works (can't purge again for 24 hours)
+3. Verify cooldown is set (5 minutes by default)
+4. Try purging again immediately
+5. Verify 429 error with remaining time displayed
+6. Test with PURGE_COOLDOWN_MINUTES=0 to disable cooldown

 ### 4. Test All Three Purge Levels
 The DangerZone component now includes all three purge levels: